 6. Safety Pin

 Cut out sleeves and slit open their inseams with a pair of scissors.
-We only need the sleeves and body part of the sweater.
+We only need the sleeves and body parts of the sweater.

 Keep the rest for other projects.
 I think the knitted rib on the neckline should be nice for making a rosette brooch.